apaz-cli/mlsweep/README.md

 ## Bayesian optimization

-If your sweep is specifically for hyperparameter optimization, you can add an `OPTIMIZE` dict to save compute — it uses TPE (via optuna) to intelligently sample the space and find good configs faster than trying all combinations.
+If your sweep is specifically for hyperparameter optimization, you can add an `OPTIMIZE` dict to save compute.
+It uses TPE (via [optuna](https://github.com/optuna/optuna)) to intelligently sample the space and find good configs faster than trying all combinations.

 ```python
 #!/usr/bin/env mlsweep_run